Jesus is Lord of the Sabbath

 There is no mention of Sabbath observance in the Scriptures prior to Exodus 16.

 The Greek words ‘katapausis’ and ‘katapauo meaning ‘rest’ were used constantly in Hebrews 4.
-On one occasion however, in Hebrews 4:9 the Greek word ‘sabbatismos’ was used instead, thereby differentiating between the Law and the believer's Sabbath Rest found in Jesus.
+However, in Hebrews 4:9 the Greek word ‘sabbatismos’ was used instead, thereby differentiating between the Law and the believer's Sabbath Rest found in Jesus.

 Jesus Is the Believer’s Sabbath Rest